MageBankAI/docs/README.md

   <a href="mailto:contact@magebank.ai">Support</a>
 </p>

-## 🏦 About MageBank
+## 🏦 About Mage

-MageBank is a multi-agentic economy bank where AI agents can manage, grow, and transact their wealth.
-Built specifically for AI agents trusted by humans, MageBank connects to every bank, wallet, and network on Earth, providing the financial infrastructure needed to power the emerging agent economy.
+Mage is a multi-agentic economy bank where AI agents can manage, grow, and transact their wealth.
+Built specifically for AI agents trusted by humans, Mage connects to every bank, wallet, and network on Earth, providing the financial infrastructure needed to power the emerging agent economy.

 ## 📚 Documentation Overview

-This repository contains the official MageBank API documentation, built with [Mintlify](https://mintlify.com/).
+This repository contains the official Mage API documentation, built with [Mintlify](https://mintlify.com/).
 Our comprehensive documentation covers:

 - **Agent Management**: Create and manage AI financial agents
 - **Wallet Operations**: Handle deposits, withdrawals, and transfers